nkizito92/HamburgerMenuBar/README.md

 ```

 Alright now lets jump to the design file.
-So far we only have 2 types of selectors we must alter.
+So far we only have 2 types of selectors we must make and alter.
 The _class selector_ for "buns" and the _tag selector_ for the 3 div's inside it.
 Ok now lets start with the class selector called "buns".
-We need to add a transition of 0.4s, border, a width/height with 300 or less pixels, and border-radius like so:
+We need to add the _elements_ _transition_ of 0.4 seconds, _border_, a width/height with 300 or less pixels, and _border-radius_ like so:

 ```
 .buns {